NathanDarcy/hangman/README.md

 # hangman

-This is a simple nodejs application using ejs for the front end.
-It is currently in development for use as a hands on learning tool for nodejs, sequelize, and express.
-There is one game "Hangman" which has no UI styling and simply attempts to handle all game conditions.
+This is a simple nodejs using express for the server, and ejs with bootstrap for the front end.

 # DB Setup
 1. This application uses a MySQL database connection.
 The script is located in /config/database.sql